 This, in turn, has led to Cavaliers being handed in to rescue, as their owners can no longer afford to give them the treatment that they need.

-Elsewhere, Cavaliers are suffering pain in silence, with their family totally unaware that their ‘odd behaviour’, ‘scratching’ or ‘changing moods’ are actually part of a serious genetic disease.
+Elsewhere, Cavaliers are suffering pain in silence, with their family totally unaware that their ‘odd behavior’, ‘scratching’ or ‘changing moods’ are actually part of a serious genetic disease.
 Owners themselves can feel isolated dealing with a sick dog and managing the multiple vet visits and medications alongside their normal daily life routines.

 There can also be a sense of helplessness seeing your beloved pet suffering and feeling unable to help them… In short, CM and SM can have a devastating effect on the whole family.